jump-dev/JuMP.jl/docs/src/variables.md

    variable
 3. it binds the JuMP variable to the Julia variable `y`
 4. it tells JuMP that the *name* attribute of this JuMP variable is "decision variable".
-JuMP uses the value of `basename` when it has to print the variable as a string.
+JuMP uses the value of `base_name` when it has to print the variable as a string.

 For example, when we print `y` at the REPL we get: